 I adapted this decadent brownie from a Food and Wine recipe that originally made 2 large pans of brownies and called for pounds of butter, chocolate, and a mind-boggling 16 eggs!
 Obviously this was not a recipe for the faint of heart.

-After a few modifications, but still using a fair amount of butter, eggs and chocolate, it’s still a rich recipe – but one bite and you will understand.
-It’s worth it.
+After a few modifications, which included lessening the sugar for sure, the recipe still uses a fair amount of butter, eggs and chocolate, so it’s still a rich recipe.
+But with one bite and you will understand – it’s worth it.

 So let’s make some brownies!

 Quadruple Chocolate Decadent Brownie